ishaan-2539/credential-verifier-web3/README.md

 The credential data is converted into a **SHA-256 hash** before being recorded on-chain.

-Even a tiny modification — such as:
+Even a tiny modification, such as:

 * Changing one character
 * Adding a space